SOFTS-Raw sugar prices slip further from recent 6-year peak

-LONDON, Feb 6 (Reuters) - Raw sugar futures fell on Monday as concerns about short-term supply tightness appeared to be easing while arabica coffee prices were slightly higher.
+NEW YORK/LONDON, Feb 6 (Reuters) - Raw sugar futures fell on Monday, with concerns about short-term supply tightness easing somewhat, while arabica coffee prices rose.

-The U.S. Commodity Futures Trading Commission did not issue a weekly Commitments of Traders report on Friday with the data delayed following the ransomware attack on ION Trading UK.

 SUGAR

-* Dealers said concerns about tight supplies appeared to be easing, particularly in the whites market where front month March has slipped to a discount to May LSU-1=R in the run-up to its expiry next Monday.
+* Dealers said concerns over tight supplies were easing, particularly in the whites market, in which front-month March has slipped to a discount to May LSU-1=R in the run-up to its expiry next Monday.

 COFFEE

-* Dealers said the market continued to derive support from concerns that Brazil's crop this year may be smaller than previously anticipated following some adverse weather.
+* Dealers said the market continued to derive support from concerns that Brazil's crop this year may be smaller than previously expected because of some adverse weather.

 COCOA